 The island has a beach for every mood, but none can be more classically beautiful than Palombaggia, in the sun trap southeast.
 Rose-tinged granite boulders, electric-blue waters, stumpy olive trees and sugar-white sands make it look like the French stole this beach from the Seychelles.

-Although it’s generally undeveloped, it’s far from undiscovered, and in July and August it can be a struggle to find anywhere to put your towel down.
+Planning tip: Although it’s generally undeveloped, Palombaggia is far from undiscovered, and in July and August, it can be a struggle to find anywhere to put your towel down.
 Come in June or September and early October for some peace.